Best Places To Trick-or-Treat in New Jersey

 Remember, if you’re a guest in these neighborhoods, remind the kids to treat homes and decorations with an extra level of respect.
 Since big trick-or-treating crowds mean big bucks for homeowners, pitch in if you find a donation bin or crowd-sourcing fund.
 Or, surprise a couple of generous homeowners by paying it forward with a small token of appreciation or a few bags of candy for them to give out to others.

-Where to Go Trick-or-Treating in Bergen County
+Where To Go Trick-or-Treating in Bergen County

 Need a little trick-or-treating appetizer?
-The Fort Lee Business District Alliance holds nice Falloween event on Halloween afternoon, where kids dress up and trick-or-treat for a celebration in Hudson Lights Park.
+The Fort Lee Business District Alliance holds a nice Falloween event on Halloween afternoon, where kids dress up and trick-or-treat for a celebration in Hudson Lights Park.
 There's also balloon sculpting, live music, face painting, and free refreshments for all ages.